bitwalker/distillery/README.md

 ## Installation

-Distillery requires Elixir 1.6 or greater.
+Distillery 2.x requires Elixir 1.9 or greater (use Distillery 1.5 if you are on Elixir 1.6, 1.7 or 1.8).
 It works with Erlang 20+.

 ```elixir
 defp deps do